zannloo/tp/docs/DeveloperGuide.md

 **Extensions**

-* 2a.
+* 1a.
 The given path is invalid.

-    * 2a1.
+    * 1a1.
 ProfBook shows an error message.

       Use case resumes at step 1.

-* 2b.
+* 1b.
 The given description is invalid.

-    * 2b1.
+    * 1b1.
 ProfBook shows an error message.

       Use case resumes at step 1.

-* 2c.
+* 1c.
 The given deadline date is invalid.

-    * 2c1.
+    * 1c1.
 ProfBook shows an error message.

       Use case resumes at step 1.

-* 2d.
+* 1d.
 No path specified, user in root directory.

-    * 2d1.
+    * 1d1.
 ProfBook creates Deadline for the group.

       Use case ends.

-* 2e.
+* 1e.
 No path specified, user in root directory.

-    * 2e1.
+    * 1e1.
 ProfBook shows an error message.

       Use case resumes at step 1.

-* 2f.
+* 1f.
 User specifies `--all allStu` or `--all allGrp`.

-    * 2f1.
+    * 1f1.
 ProfBook creates Deadline for either all students within the group, or all groups within ProfBook.

       Use case ends.